ESPS2

 (1996)Objective

-ALow-dose ASA versus dipyridamole versus their combination for secondary prevention of ischemic stroke.
+Low-dose ASA versus dipyridamole versus their combination versus placebo for secondary prevention of ischemic stroke.

 Study Summary